SharwanKunwar/sharwanKunwar/README.md

 ## 🛠 About Me
-I'm a **backend developer** passionate about building robust and scalable applications.
-I enjoy solving complex problems, experimenting with new technologies, and working on projects that push my limits.
-My journey in software development is driven by curiosity and a desire to create impactful solutions.
+I'm a **full-stack developer** passionate about building robust, scalable, and interactive applications.
+I enjoy working with both backend and frontend technologies, solving complex problems, and experimenting with new tools and frameworks.
+My journey in software development is fueled by curiosity and a desire to create impactful solutions that deliver real value.

 📌 Check out my portfolio:
 ### **📥 [My Portfolio](https://sharwankunwar.github.io/My-Portfolio-07/)**